Yolean/kubeadm-vagrant/README.md

 We allow regular pods to be [scheduled](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#master-isolation) on the master.
 This is so we can run a multi-node cluster on 2x4GB memory.

+## IP addresses

+Hard coded 192.168.38.1X, for no particular reason, where X is the node number.